-The Public Use File described in this User's Guide is also available from ICPSR.
+The Public Use File is also available from ICPSR.
 Researchers need not specifically apply for use of the Public Use File.
 It is suitable for most researchers who wish to perform analysis at the national or site level.
 The Public Use File does not support analysis at the county level or analysis that uses county-level data.
 The Public Use File contains observations on the same individuals and families as the Restricted Use File.

-The Public Use and Restricted Use versions differ in the amount of geographic detail provided and the confidentiality masking applied to some variables.
+The Public Use and Restricted Use versions differ in the amount of geographic detail provided, the confidentiality masking applied to some variables, and Followback Survey variables.
 The Restricted Use File contains site, state and county-level identifiers for each observation, while the Public Use File contains only site and state identifiers.
 In addition, some of the values for the state identifiers have been altered in the Public Use File but not in the Restricted Use File.
 The Restricted Use File contains information on chronic health conditions, while the Public Use File does not.
-Lastly, only the Restricted Use File contains information that allows the user to identify households and people that are part of both the Round One and Round Two samples.
+Only the Restricted Use File contains information that allows the user to identify households and people that are part of both the Round One and Round Two samples.
+Lastly, the Restricted Use File includes variables from the Round Two Followback Survey, while the Public Use File does not.

-THE STRUCTURE AND CONTENT OF THE COMMUNITY TRACKING STUDY HOUSEHOLD SURVEY
+THE STRUCTURE AND CONTENT OF THE COMMUNITY TRACKING STUDY HOUSEHOLD AND FOLLOWBACK SURVEYS

 The Household Survey was administered to households in the 60 CTS sites and to an independent national sample of households.
+The Followback Survey was administered to health plans associated with the private comprehensive health insurance policies identified by Household Survey respondents.
 The CTS's three-tier sample design makes it possible to develop estimates at the national and community (site) levels: